-Camera Obscura & World of Illusions are extremely dedicated to local and national sustainability and to becoming as environmentally friendly as possible.
-We aim to exercise the best environmental practice in order to reduce our impacts on the environment and encourage sustainability both locally and globally.
-We are committed to meeting and exceeding all environmental legislation as well as the Equality Act 2010 and Modern Slavery Act 2015.
+Camera Obscura & World of Illusions are dedicated to local and national sustainability and to becoming as environmentally friendly as possible.
+We want Edinburgh to be a world class visitor destination in terms of sustainability and are doing our part to achieve this.
+Our former owner, Patrick Geddes coined the phrase ‘Think global, act local’.
+We use this maxim to guide our operation.
+We are committed to meeting and exceeding all environmental legislation as well as the Equality Act 2010.

 To show our dedication to the environment, we are measured and assessed under the Green Tourism Business Scheme – the leading sustainable tourism certification scheme within the United Kingdom.

-- We will continue to help our local community by supporting a variety of charities & schools.
+- We help our local community by supporting a variety of charities & schools.

-We support the local charity CCLASP by encouraging our staff and visitors to donate any spare change in our donation boxes provided.
-We also support other local causes where we can.
+- We donate part of our profits to charity each year.
+We support the local charity CCLASP by encouraging our staff and visitors to donate any spare change in donation boxes.
+We also support other local and international causes where we can.

 The staff & management team at Camera Obscura & World of Illusions play a key role in delivering and fulfilling our environmental vision but we recognise that our visitor’s assistance is important in making this possible.
 Below are some small steps that you can take to help us:

-- Where possible, please consider using public transport to get to and from Camera Obscura & World of Illusions to minimise carbon emissions.
+- Where possible, please consider walking, cycling or using public transport to get to and from Camera Obscura & World of Illusions to minimise carbon emissions.

-- Please keep our building & rooftop clean by using the recycle bins provided throughout our attraction or by taking your rubbish away and recycling them at the nearest available point.
+- Please keep our building & rooftop clean by using the recycle bins provided or by taking your rubbish away and recycling it at the nearest available point.

 - When visiting our attraction and/or purchasing gifts from our shop, please advise our staff if you prefer not to have a carrier bag.
 If you are visiting our gift shop without your own shopping bags, we offer durable bags for life which we will replace free of charge once no longer useable.
 The original bag for life will be recycled accordingly.

 - We recommend supporting other green businesses.
-There are hundreds of green businesses throughout the city who, like ourselves, are trying to reduce their impact on the environment.
+There are hundreds of green businesses throughout the city who are trying to reduce their impact on the environment.
 More information about this can be found on the Green Tourism Business Scheme website.